no10ds/dorc/docs/getting_started.md

 1. `make python-setup` - Installs the relevant Python version using pyenv
 2. `make venv` - Creates the Python virtual environment and installs all relevant packages
 3. `. .venv/bin/activate` - Activate the virtual environment
-4. `pip install -e ../private-source-code` - It is also recommended to install your python private source code repository into the virtual environment so common modules are found
-5. `make infra/init` - Initialise the Pulumi infrastructure.
+4. `make infra/init` - Initialise the Pulumi infrastructure.
 You will need to ensure you have the relevant aws access available within the shell

 ## Universal Infrastructure